Pickin’ on the Prairie

 Rockyford, Alberta

-A big thank you to the Village of Rockyford (an hour east of Calgary) for their enthusiasm for Pickin’ on the Prairie being held at the Lions Campground.
+A big thank you to the Village of Rockyford for their enthusiasm towards Pickin’ on the Prairie being held at the Lions Campground.

 Rockyford residents: Bring a camp chair and a beverage.
 Come enjoy some bluegrass music… and if you are a picker, join us for the bluegrass jamming.